-Because LSAC incurs processing costs in our registration process, Law School Admission Test (LSAT) and Credential Assembly Service (CAS) fees are only partially refundable, regardless of whether you actually take the LSAT or use CAS.
+Because LSAC incurs processing costs in our registration process, Credential Assembly Service (CAS) fees are only partially refundable, regardless of whether you actually use CAS.
 Unfortunately, because our candidate traffic is so high, we cannot stop registrations from being processed once they are submitted.

 All receipt deadlines are by 11:59 p.m.
 Eastern Time (ET).

 Request a Credential Assembly Service Partial Refund